Fair Column Subset Selection: Experiments

-\spara{Experimental evaluation.} Our experiments are in threefold.
+{\bf Experimental evaluation.} Our experiments are in threefold.
 First, we assess the efficacy of the proposed algorithms in addressing the problem of \faircssminmax.
 This evaluation involves comparing the performance of the proposed algorithms, considering various experimental setups.
 Second, we evaluate the effectiveness of the \faircssminmax objective in selecting column subsets that result in fair reconstruction errors.
 Specifically, we compare the reconstruction errors of each group in the optimal solutions obtained using the vanilla \css objective versus the \faircssminmax objective.
-Last, we explore the concept of the \emph{price of fairness}.
-This entails investigating any potential trade-offs or costs associated with attaining fairness according to \faircssminmax.
+Last, we investigate the \emph{price of fairness}.
+This entails verifying potential trade-offs or costs associated to attain fairness according to \faircssminmax.